pyta-uoft/pyta/python_ta/reporters/README.md

 The `HTMLReporter` outputs an html file, `output.html`, that shows very similar content as the current `ColorReporter`.
-The `output.html` file was located in the parent pyta directory before, but it is now located in pyta/python_ta/reporters/templates.
-When a user calls `python_ta.check_all()` with the `HTMLReporter`, a statement is printed in the console to inform the user of the location of `output.html`:
+The `output.html` file was located in the parent pyta directory before, but it is now located in pyta/python_ta/reporters/templates. `output.html` is opened in a browser when a user calls `python_ta.check_all()` with the `HTMLReporter`.
+A statement is also printed in the console to inform the user that a browser is opening:

 ```
-HTML Python TA report created.
-Please see output.html within pyta/python_ta/reporters/templates.
+Opening your report in a browser...

 ```

 The `HTMLReporter` is no longer a subclass of the `PlainReporter`.
 It is